 How many sections, questions, and question types are there in the TEAS 5.0 test?

 The test consists of 170 multiple-choice questions divided into four academic sections: Mathematics, Science, English Language & Usage, and Reading.
 It’s important to note that 20 out of the 170 questions are not scored.
 Students should regard each question equally because there is no way of knowing whether questions will be scored or not during the actual test.
 So how long does the TEAS test take?
 In the next paragraph, we will answer this question.

-If you want to take more questions, take our free TEAS practice test now!
+If you want to be best prepared for your upcoming test, take our TEAS Practice Test FREE now!

 How long is the TEAS test?

 The ATI TEAS test time is limited to 209 minutes in total.
 However, each test part has a specific time limit which is mentioned in the next paragraph.